Xronier/Xronier.github.io/_pages/portfolio.md

 <font size="15">Virtual Realities</font>

-A program that lets users play Othello, TicTacToe, or Connect Four against each other.
+&emsp;&emsp;A program that lets users play Othello, TicTacToe, or Connect Four against each other.
 Implemented purely with C++.
 This project implements the MVC design architecture and object oriented programming.

-Integration of a new game is possible because polymorphism can easily take the shape of these games as they all share similar characterstics.
+&emsp;&emsp;Integration of a new game is possible because polymorphism can easily take the shape of these games as they all share similar characterstics.
 Namely, the game should involve placing a piece (rather than start with pieces like chess), having an observable change in one of the cardinal directions after placing a piece (e.g. checking if the user just connected four), and having a game board.

-When implementing a game, you are tasked with implementing several algorithms, which can range from easy to exceedingly difficult.
+&emsp;&emsp;When implementing a game, you are tasked with implementing several algorithms, which can range from easy to exceedingly difficult.
 For example, making a move in TicTacToe requires you to simply check if the space is empty and if there's a winner after placing the piece.
 In Othello though, it requires you to scour each cardinal direction in search for a friendly piece so it can then flip each enemy piece leading to that friendly piece while making sure to not double count pieces that were already observed in another cardinal direction and yada yada.
 Other algorithms that can be created are undoing n moves, showing the game's current history, and showing the current value of the board.

 The code can be found [here](https://github.com/Xronier/CECS-282/tree/master/VirtualRealities/VirtualRealities)